NASAWorldWind/WorldWindJava/VPF_README.txt

 2) USING VPF-SYMBOLS.JAR

 The JAR file vpf-symbols.jar must be distributed and included in the runtime class-path by applications using the World Wind class gov.nasa.worldwind.formats.vpf.VPFLayer.
-When added to an application's class-path, World Wind VPF shapes automatically find and locate style and icon resources contained within this JAR file.
+When added to an application's class-path, WorldWind VPF shapes automatically find and locate style and icon resources contained within this JAR file.

-If vpf-symbols.jar is not in the Java class-path, VPFLayer outputs the following message in the World Wind log:
+If vpf-symbols.jar is not in the Java class-path, VPFLayer outputs the following message in the WorldWind log:
 "WARNING: GeoSym style support is disabled".
 In this case, VPF shapes are displayed as gray outlines, and icons are displayed as a gray question mark.

 3) BUILDING VPF-SYMBOLS.JAR

-To build or reconstruct the VPF symbols JAR file for the World Wind Java SDK, follow these six steps:
+To build or reconstruct the VPF symbols JAR file for the WorldWind Java SDK, follow these six steps:

 - Download and extract the GeoSym Second Edition package.
 Download the GeoSym archive from the National Geospatial-Intelligence Agency (NGA) at the following page, then extract